Thinking of moving home or downsizing?

 Money Advice Service has more information about downsizing.

-This might be a good solution if you need support, company or want to spend more time with grandchildren.
+This might be a good solution if you need support, company or want to spend more time with your grandchildren.

 In many cases moving in with family works well, but it's important to be realistic and make sure everyone has the same expectations.